pascuale2/Csharp-Coding-Convention-Template/README.md

 }
 ```

 ## 2.2.
-Line Length
+Line Length:
-Keep your lines around 100-120 characters maximum.
+Although we don’t enforce line lengths its best to keep your lines around 100-120 characters maximum.
 If a line is too long, break it into multiple lines.
-Example:

 ```csharp
 var longVariableName = someObject.SomeMethodWithLongName(